-Our division treats more than 72,000 infants, children and adolescents who need emergency care each year.
+Our division treats more than 100,000 infants, children and adolescents who need emergency care each year.
 The emergency department is a designated level I pediatric trauma critical care center and pediatric critical care center.
-Approximately half of the children seen in our division are treated by Kids Care, our special urgent care unit.
-The other half are treated for severe illness or critical injury in our emergency department.
+Children with severe illness or critical injury are treated by our emergency department.
+Children with non-life threatening illnesses or injuries are cared for in lower acuity areas.

 We are also designated as a pediatric critical care center, a designation signifying the ability to provide emergency and critical care for ill and injured patients from infancy through adolescence.

 Two fellows per year are trained by faculty in pediatric emergency medicine during this three-year program.

 Our division regularly engages in research to improve emergency care for children.

 We continually create and evaluate emergency treatment protocols for conditions that are presented infrequently yet require complex evaluation.
 To date, we have created 26 protocols that ensure that each child presenting these conditions is provided with the highest standard of care.